razz-team/eva/README.md

 In our framework unit of work stands for Command in CQRS pattern.
 You can read more about CQRS [here](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) and [here](https://martinfowler.com/bliki/CQRS.html).
 Unit of work is a transactional operation.
-In our example unit of work creates new model with provided id or returns an existing one.
+Here the unit of work either returns an existing wallet by ID or creates a new one and returns it.

 ```kotlin
 class CreateWalletUow(